Gosch’s Paddock is a large tract of land bordered by Batman Avenue/Monash Freeway, Punt Road, Olympic Boulevard and AAMI Park.

 In 2008 Gosch’s came under the management of Melbourne and Olympic Parks, having previously been under the control of the City of Melbourne.

 Over 2009/10 the Number 2 Oval was upgraded for the benefit of Melbourne Football Club, Melbourne Storm and Melbourne Victory.
 The Number 1 Oval served as Collingwood Football Club’s training ground between 2007-12.

 Collingwood’s 2010 Grand Final training sessions, followed by their post Premiership celebrations, really put Gosch’s Paddock on the map when tens of thousands of Magpie fans flocked to see their heroes.

 Now, with Collingwood utilising the new Olympic Park Oval, Gosch’s Number 1 oval is Melbourne Football Club’s training oval.

-Gosch's Paddock remains public parkland, and is available to the general public during times when the fields are not being used for official training sessions.
-However, due to the high investment and demands in maintaining the turf to the required standard, MOPT reserves the right to restrict usage at our discretion.
+Gosch’s Paddock and Olympic Park Oval remain public parkland, and are available to the general public during times when the fields are not being used for official training sessions.
+However, due to the high investment and demands in maintaining the turf to the required standard, M&OP reserves the right to restrict usage at our discretion.
 Groups should seek approval before using the training field areas for games or training purposes.